 HOW YOU CAN HELP THE HELPLESS VICTIMS

 Your generous donations make it possible for our Humane Officers to investigate and prosecute cases of animal cruelty and neglect.
-A donation of $500 can help two Humane Officers respond to complaints of animal abuse, cruelty, and neglect for one day.
+A donation of $500 can help two Humane Officers respond to reports of animal abuse, cruelty, and neglect for one day.

 Please also consider making a contribution to our Wellness Fund which provides medical assistance to those animals in need, especially those who have suffered abuse, cruelty, and neglect.